-Similarly, web-based businesses who have a large stake in online content would benefit because it would give them a heads up and a foot in the door.
+Similarly, web development and software development businesses that have a large stake in online content would benefit because it would give them a heads up and a foot in the door.

-Those in favor of net neutrality regulations — those against repealing these protections — are those brands that deal with high-bandwidth content — think Netflix and Hulu who require a lot to keep their sites up and running at maximum efficiency.
+Those in favor of net neutrality regulations — those against repealing these protections — are those brands that deal with high-bandwidth content — think Netflix and Hulu which require a lot to keep their sites up and running at maximum efficiency.

-Big government people are also in favor of this because they think the government should be involved more closely with the everyday goings on of the American people.
+Big government people are also in favor of this because they think the government should be involved more closely with the everyday goings-on of the American people.

 They don’t want the content they have access to, to shrink or become increasingly biased.
-They don’t want to lose access to services, and they certainly don’t want to pay more for the ones that they love.
+They don’t want to lose access to services and they certainly don’t want to pay more for the ones that they love.